The Qualities of Meditation

 Before continuing, I must add a disclaimer.
 Meditation is not for everyone.
 If it does not resonate with you, please DO NOT DO IT.
 For any practice to be helpful, it must become a habit.
 It must become part of your regular routine for you to reap the benefits.

 Before I started practicing meditation, I believed only truly enlightened souls could meditate.
 Those who possessed the qualities of patience, temperance and transcendence.
 In other words, I believed only Tibetian Monks could truly practice meditation.
 And, that these Monks could sit for minutes, even hours, and think about absolutely nothing.

 My beliefs have shifted dramatically since I started meditating.

-I believe that meditation is a practice which allows you to clear the stories, the emotions, which are standing in your way.
-Hindering your personal growth and development.
-Stories creating tension and anxiety within your body.
+I believe that meditation is a practice which allows you to clear the stories which are hindering your personal growth and development.
+The stories creating tension and anxiety within your body.

 In short, meditation, as I view I now, is a release mechanism.